 All the useful websites!

-I have already emailed these Dataviz resources to countless scientists - high time to finally set up a centralised collection of to all websites!
+I have already emailed these Dataviz resources to countless scientists - high time to post the collected links here!

-The links are organised by the different aspects of creating scientific data figures: 1.
-Choosing a chart, 2. text, 3. layouts, 4. colours.
+The websites are organised by the different aspects of creating scientific data figures: 1.
+Choosing a chart, 2. text, 3. layouts, 4. colors.
 There are also links to special use cases and a bit of entertainment.

 Choosing charts